Undesirable Publications Act: Overview

-The UPA looks after matters relating to the importation, distribution or reproduction of undesirable publications.
+The UPA regulates the importation, distribution or reproduction of undesirable publications.
 Together with the Penal Code, Films Act and the Children and Young Persons Act, the UPA law also seeks to protect all persons, including children, from being exploited for pornography especially child pornography.
 Under the UPA, it may be a punishable offence to make, sell or distribute objectionable publications, including calendars.

-Other than pornography, objectionable publication that may also fall under the jurisdiction of the UPA include those that offend racial and religious harmony on the island, e.g. hate speech.
+Other than pornography, publication that may also fall under the jurisdiction of the UPA include those that offend racial and religious groups.
 If a work concerns any race or religion in a certain manner such that feelings of enmity, hatred, or hostility were to be aroused, this very publication may be deemed objectionable as well.

 Anti-colonial and Communist material were once banned by the UPA, but the ban has since been lifted after a review by the Media Development Authority (MDA).
 Review of gazetted publications are conducted in consultation with the Publications Consultative Panel, whereas 17 publications, mostly pornographic that still remain officially prohibited in Singapore may include: